< Free Resources

 Lease Presentation and Disclosure

-One of the key goals of ASC 842 is to ensure greater transparency in financial reporting by providing a more faithful representation of the rights and obligations arising from leases.
+One of the key goals of ASC 842 is to ensure transparency in financial reporting by providing a faithful representation of the rights and obligations arising from leases.
 To meet this goal, certain presentation and disclosure requirements must be followed.

 A lessee must present right-of-use assets and lease liabilities separately for finance leases and operating leases, either on the balance sheet or disclosed in the notes.
 For finance leases, right of use asset amortization is presented consistent with depreciation or amortization of similar assets.
 Interest expense is presented for the amortization of the lease liability.
 For operating leases, a single lease expense is presented in the income statement as an operating expense.
 A lessor must present lease assets (that is, the aggregate of the lessor’s net investment in sales-type leases and direct financing leases) separately from other assets in the statement of financial position.